ib-bsb-br/ib-bsb-br.github.io/_posts/2025-06-18-python-client-to-interact-with-the-prioritylistapp-api.md

         return self._post("/list/update", {"id": list_id, "name": name}) is not None

     def delete_list(self, list_id: int) -> bool:
+        # Note: The delete endpoint was not in the HAR file, this is an educated guess.
+        # If it fails, the actual endpoint might be different (e.g., /list/remove).
         return self._post("/list/delete", {"id": list_id}) is not None

     def star_list(self, list_id: int) -> bool: